YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 For me, suitability starts with the scar itself.
 A flat, mature scar with enough surrounding donor hair may respond well to cautious FUE grafting.
-A raised, stretched, painful, unstable scar, or a scar surrounded by weak donor hair, may need another approach.
+A raised, stretched, painful, unstable scar, or a scar surrounded by thin donor hair, may need another approach.
 The biggest mistake is treating this like a normal density operation.

 How do I answer this question when I examine a scar?

-If the patient is still deciding between the original strip method and FUE, I first make sure he understands how a FUT hair transplant creates a linear donor scar.
+If the patient is still deciding between the original strip method and FUE, I first make sure the patient understands how a FUT hair transplant creates a linear donor scar.
 That background matters because the decision depends on how the scar formed, how wide it became, and how much surrounding donor hair remains.

 Why is scar tissue different from normal scalp?

 Normal scalp has a more predictable blood supply and a softer tissue structure.
 Scar tissue is more fibrous.
 It may have less blood flow, less elasticity, and a surface that does not behave like normal skin when tiny recipient area openings are made.
+A narrow flat scar and a wide tight scar are not the same surgical field.

 The repair is usually performed with the same basic harvesting logic used in a FUE hair transplant, but the recipient area judgment is different.
 The angle, depth, spacing, and blood supply of the scar need more attention than the marketing name of the technique.